 The Limitation Act 2010 and the Building Act 2004 together provide contractors with a defence to civil proceedings if too much time has passed between a claim arising and the claim being brought.

 The contractor is usually required to complete the works within a stated number of working days.
 Contracts usually allow for that period to be extended if certain events occur.
-The prevention principle also operates to replace a stated period with a reasonable time period, if delays are caused by an act or omission of the owner and the contract does not provide an extension of time.
+The prevention principle also operates to replace a stated period with a reasonable time period if delays are caused by an act or omission of the owner and the contract does not provide for an extension of time.

 It is very common for owners to require some form of security from contractors, such as bonds, retentions and guarantees.